 3. Charlotte

-If you are looking for a bigger city in North Carolina to call home, Charlotte is a great option.
-It's a city of about 943,000 people, but its cost of living is barely above the national average, and the crime rate is still below both the national and state average.
+If you're looking for a bigger city in North Carolina to call home, Charlotte is a great option.
+It has a population of about 943,000, but its cost of living is barely above the national average, and the crime rate is still below both the national and state average.

 Charlotte has 27 of the best hospitals in the state within 25 miles (but you'll have to drive 151 miles if you need to visit the Research Triangle).
-It's also a good choice for those who want to travel during their senior years, given that it's home to the Charlotte Douglas International Airport.
+It's also a good choice for those who want to travel during their senior years, thanks to Charlotte Douglas International Airport.

-Housing costs slightly more than the national average, too, with the median sales price in November 2025 at $420,000.
+Housing prices are slightly higher than the national average, too, with the median sales price in November 2025 at $420,000.

 4. Concord